Eyadhamza/Laravel-Webp/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/eyadhamza/laravel-webp.svg?style=flat-square)](https://packagist.org/packages/eyadhamza/laravel-webp)

 ---

-This package is a simple wrapper for [PHP Intervention Library]() to provide a more simple interface and convenient way to convert images to webp - next generation format - extension, and resize them to render only needed sizes.
+This Laravel package is a simple wrapper for the [PHP Intervention Library](http://image.intervention.io/) to provide a more straightforward interface and convenient way to convert images to the WebP format - a next-generation image format - and resize them to render only the needed sizes.

 ## Installation